gervanna/Basic-Ruby-Projects/README.md

 # Basic-Ruby-Projects
-Basic Ruby Projects associated with The Odin Project In this section we will solidify your basic Ruby knowledge by practicing with a few small projects.
+Basic Ruby Projects associated with The Odin Project.
+In this section we will solidify your basic Ruby knowledge by practicing with a few small projects.

 1. Project: Caesar Cipher